Chief Minister of Kerala

 The chief minister of Kerala is the chief executive of the Indian state of Kerala.
-This is a state's de jure head, but de facto executive authority rests with the chief minister.
+De facto executive authority rests with the chief minister.
 Following elections to the Kerala Legislative Assembly, the state's governor usually invites the party (or coalition) with a majority of seats to form the chief minister, whose council of ministers are collectively responsible to the assembly.
 Given that he has the confidence of the assembly, the chief minister's term is for five years and is subject to no term limits.

-Following India's independence from the British Raj in 1947, the states' monarchs of Travancore and Cochin instituted a measure of representative government, headed by a prime minister and his council of ministers.
+Following India's independence from the British Raj in 1947, the states' monarchs of Travancore (തിരുവിതാംകൂർ - Thiruvithāmkōr) and Cochin (കൊച്ചി - Kochi) instituted a measure of representative government, headed by a prime minister and his council of ministers.
 On 1 July 1949 Travancore and Cochin were merged to form Travancore-Cochin state.
-The Malabar District and Kasaragod region of South Canara, which together constitute more than half of present state of Kerala, had their representatives in the Madras Legislative Assembly.
+The Malabar District (മലബാർ - Malabār) and Kasaragod (കാസർഗോഡ് - Kāsargodə) region of South Canara, which together constitute more than half of present state of Kerala, had their representatives in the Madras Legislative Assembly.